Green information technology

 For example, 30% of children in the Congo leave school before graduating to mine Coltan.
 While, six months after purchase, we consumers are only using 1% of the raw materials in smartphones.
 According to estimates 2.5 tons of gold, 25 tons of silver and 700 tons of copper lie in German drawers in the form of disused mobile phones.
 Advertisements and marketing propaganda extoll the new and lates resulting in the imagined, and indeed actual, loss of value for many devices.

 Greenpeace's Guide to Greener Electronics shows that few ITC companies engage in sustainable production manner and economy management methods.
 However, various initiatives are now challenging the ITC business.
 These pioneers seek to convert us from simple consumers to contented users of 'fairly' produced and enduring devices.
 Such enterprises at the same time work economically and demonstrate how ITC can change.
 The panel discussion included representatives from handy-aktion.de, the technically advanced and astute Fairphones as well as from nager-it.de.
+Meanwhile there has been developed a German smartphone alternative, too: find more about SHIFT here.

 The new French energy legislation also provides a good example: In future those production companies that intentionally shorten the life span of devices can incur up to two years of custody and a fine.